eeshaansethia/findicon-docker/README.md

 [Backend Github Repository](https://github.com/eeshaansethia/findicon-server)

+### Note: It takes some time for the backend server to start on Render because it runs on a free plan; please be patient.
+It will eventually, for sure.

 # Installation for Individual Repositories
 1. For Frontend, React has been used.
 After cloning the repository, create a ```.env``` file in the project's root folder.
 ```.env